-We cannot further comment on your thinking about this topic since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on how this understanding reflects on your behaviors or feelings, since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.

-Let's pause for a moment.
-This survey was designed around the Sustainability Mindset, which is a way of thinking and being, to optimally adapt to the moment in which we are living.
+But let's pause for a moment.
+This survey was designed around the Sustainability Mindset, which is a way of thinking and being to optimally adapt to the moment in which we are living.
 This Mindset focuses on using our natural gifts to shape a better future, for ourselves and for all, the ecosystem included.
 Research has proven that what may sound overwhelming, actually can be broken down into small, realistic ways to contribute to the greater good, and feel great at the same time.
 The first step is taking a fresh look at what surrounds us.

 Undoubtedly, there are social and environmentally related challenges everywhere.
 Some happen locally, others across borders.
-As you know, science has been linking many of these issues to human behaviors, such as consumption of unhealthy foods, depletion of natural resources, pollution or contamination of air, soil, and water.
+Science has been linking many of these issues to human behaviors, such as consumption of unhealthy foods, depletion of natural resources, pollution or contamination of air, soil, and water.
 And we are left to deal with the consequences today, trapped in a paradigm that prioritizes values that have a negative impact, such as thoughtless consumption.